stfc/PSyclone/examples/lfric/full_example_extract/README.md

 This directory contains a runnable example of kernel extraction with LFRic.
-The main code is explained in more details in the directory ``../full_example``/
+The main code is explained in more details in the directory ``../full_example``.

-It applies the PSyData extraction transformations (due to #637 we cannot instrument builtins at the moment).
+It applies the PSyData extraction transformations to the user-supplied kernels (due to #637 we cannot instrument builtins at the moment).

 ## Compilation
 A simple makefile is provided to compile the example.
 It needs: